breatheco-de/main-documentation/README.md

 # Welcome to BreatheCode

 Hello, my name is [Alejandro Sanchez](https://alesanchezr.com) I'm the founder of BreatheCode, thank you for taking the time to read this!
 BreatheCode's mission is to create tools to improve the way code is taught.
-It is a technical approach to teaching that combines coding+teaching experience to find the beast
+It combines coding+teaching practices to accelerate the way junior developers learn and evolve.

-You can contribute to BreatheCode in two different ways:
+## How
 - **BreatheCode Coder**: Join the development of any particular project, the majority of our repositories are being actively maintain and with new versions on the pipeline.
 Read this [if you want to become a **BreatheCode Coder**](#).
 - **BreatheCode Writer**: Help us explain everything to the community: What projects are available? how do they work? how to use them?
 Here is a more detailed guide you should read if you want to [become a **BreatheCode Writer**](#).
 - **Report bugs or feature requests**: Report issues you find on the application or any improvements you would like.
 Here is how to report a bug or request a new feature on any of **BreatheCode projects**.